unomaas/redux-feedback-loop/README.md

 ### Accessibility:

 I strive to make my apps accessible to all!

-This specific app is dyslexia accessible, as I added a custom font, "OpenDyslexia", to the server.
+This specific app is dyslexia-friendly, with a custom font, "OpenDyslexia", added to the server.

 ### Built With